Generating functions for fixed points of the Mullineux map: Main Results

 If we look at the corresponding alternating series, there is a nice common description of the two generating functions:

 \begin{corollary} For $e$ arbitrary:

 \end{corollary} \begin{proof} For both the $e$ even and $e$ odd case, $MF_e(-q)=\frac{\chi(-q)}{\chi(-q^e)}$, which simplifies to the expression above. \end{proof}

 For $e=3, 4, 5, 6$ the generating function $MF_e(-q)$ corresponds to the sequences A098884, A261734, A133563 and A261736 respectively in the OEIS \cite{oeis}.
-As of this writing there is no mention of the Mullineux map in any of these entries!
+Before this paper appeared in preprint form, there was no mention of the Mullineux map in any of these entries!